Novadge/novamail/README.md

 Inject messagingService into your class

-<em>def messagingService</em>
+<code>def messagingService</code>

-messagingService is a Grails service that provides a single method called sendEmail that takes parameters.
+<code>messagingService</code> is a Grails service that provides a single method called sendEmail that takes parameters.
 Please note that 'sendEmail()' takes the following parameters :

 String hostname, String username, String password, String from, String to, String subject, String body, File attachment)